-REMC’s consulting practice focuses solely on the launch, growth and/or long-term stability of undercapitalized and emerging hedge fund and private equity investment management firms.
+REMC’s consulting practice focuses on the launch, growth and/or long-term stability of undercapitalized and emerging hedge fund and private equity investment management firms.
 We provide bespoke services custom-tailored to the client’s strategy, investment space, current positioning and long-term goals.
 Areas of expertise include:

 · Firm Raison d'Être: Firm-Wide Conformance